 The Debt Service Fund is used to account for the accumulation of financial resources for the payment of interest and principal on certain general long-term debt of the City, other than debt service payments financed by proprietary fund types.
-The City maintains this fund for the resources of taxes collected in the TIF district used for retirement of long-term debt.
+The City maintains this fund for the resources of taxes collected in the tax increment financing (TIF) district used for retirement of long-term debt.